IPM Product Pipeline

-The pipeline of ARV compounds at IPM is a result of our partnerships with pharmaceutical companies.
-Through royalty-free licensing agreements, we have access to eight drugs, or active pharmaceutical ingredients, with a variety of mechanisms of action against HIV infection.
+IPM works with cutting-edge ARV compounds as a result of our partnerships with pharmaceutical companies.
+Through royalty-free licensing agreements for eight ARVs or active pharmaceutical ingredients and exclusive worldwide rights for one ARV called dapivirine, we have access to an array of drugs with a variety of mechanisms of action against HIV infection.

 The table below provides information on how IPM compounds work and their stage of development at IPM.
 Our clinical trials page lists IPM clinical trials that are currently under way.